 top of page

-ABOUT THE FILMMAKER
+ABOUT THE ARTIST

 After completing two TV pilots, Ashley realized that she may never see her stories come to life unless she learned how to use a camera herself.
 While learning to shoot, she made her first short documentary about the graffiti scene in Oakland and fell in love with the unscripted format.

 Her creativity got the attention of A3Ventures, and she was recruited as their first in-house photo and video producer.
 It was there that Ashley established best practices around all stages of digital content production and honed her skills on set.
-She continues to work freelance as a digital content producer, working with clients all over the Bay Area.

 bottom of page